 Bluetooth enabled call & music control functions are accessed via the Aprilia App.
 Call alerts are neatly displayed on the screen & this is a helpful feature but the lack of feel in the direction buttons sours the experience a little bit.

-Turn-by-turn navigation features are powered by Here Maps & work well for the most part but can be difficult to find some addresses, also the guidance arrows occasionally go blank.
+The turn-by-turn navigation is powered by Here Maps & works well for the most part but can be difficult to find some addresses, also the guidance arrows do occasionally go blank.
 All things said the system could be a bit more seamless but it’s still better than what the competition has to offer.

 Aprilia know a thing or 2 about designing suspension & chassis, the 457 being no outlier to this fact.
 Commuting with it was decent, going over most broken patches comfortably as long as the speed is low; the suspension, firm seat & leaned forward ergonomics will punish your spine if you attempt the same at higher speeds but it still remains unphased when hitting undulations at triple-digits.